Pier Luigi Loro Piana

 Pier Luigi Loro Piana (born December 1951) is an Italian billionaire businessman.

 Early life

 He was born in Milan, Italy, the son of Franco Loro Piana.
 He received a bachelor's degree in economics from Bocconi University in Milan.

 Career

 In 2013, Pier Luigi Loro Piana and his late brother Sergio sold an 80% stake in the Loro Piana fashion company to the French billionaire Bernard Arnault's LVMH for US$2.6 billion.
 Pier Luigi owns an estimated 10% stake in the Loro Piana company.

 Personal life

 He is married with three children, and lives in Milan, Italy.

 He hosts the annual Loro Piana Superyacht Regatta, and had a 130-foot yacht, My Song, which was the fourth incarnation of this boat.
 My Song was lost in a shipping accident while en route from the Caribbean to the Balearic Islands in late May 2019.
-According to information collected in a luxurious hotel in Positano (that he visits since 2006), he replaced his superyacht with a Maxi Dolphin 51 ft.